The Mystical Dimension

 The short answer is: scholasticism.

 From roughly the twelfth century onward, Western theology became increasingly dominated by the university — by systematic reasoning, by Aristotelian method, by the ambition to produce comprehensive doctrinal architectures.
-This was not without value.
-Thomas Aquinas was a genius, and the Summa Theologiae is a masterwork of sustained rational thought.
+The university ethos gradually squeezed out the experiential dimension.
+Mystical experience became something to be analyzed and categorized rather than cultivated and transmitted.